How to Confidently Critique Nutrition Research

 Do I get immediate access?

-The course will begin for everyone on Monday April 15th.
+The course will begin for everyone on Sunday 9th March.
 On that date you will get access to Module 1.
-Followed by Module 2 on Sunday April 21st.
+However, you can start anytime after that you wish.
+You have control over when to take each lecture.

 What is the course schedule/timing?

-Below you can see the dates for the start of each module.
-However, bear in mind that you don’t have to stick to this schedule.
+Access to each module takes place 1-2 weeks after the previous module.
+However, you do not need to keep to this pace.
 The course can be completed at pace that suits your learning preferences and professional/personal schedule.
+And you will have access for as long as you wish.

 Who is this course for?